Osaka Castle

 Osaka Castle: History, Reconstruction, and Cherry Blossom Crowds

-Osaka Castle (Osaka-jo) was originally constructed by Toyotomi Hideyoshi in 1583 and was the largest castle complex in Japan at the time of its completion.
-It was destroyed in 1615 during the Siege of Osaka, rebuilt under the Tokugawa shogunate in 1629, and struck by lightning and burned in 1665.
-The current main tower is a 1931 reinforced concrete reconstruction from photographs and surviving historical records; the structure is sometimes criticised by purists for this, but the eight-storey interior holds a genuinely good museum covering Hideyoshi and the Warring States period.
+Osaka Castle (Osaka-jo) was originally built by Toyotomi Hideyoshi in 1583, making it the largest castle complex in Japan at the time.
+Hideyoshi was a former sandal-bearer who had risen to become de facto ruler of Japan, and the castle was meant to announce his achievement at an appropriate scale.
+It was destroyed in 1615 during the Siege of Osaka that ended the Toyotomi family’s power, rebuilt in 1629, and struck by lightning and burned in 1665.
+The current main tower is a 1931 reinforced concrete reconstruction, which purists occasionally object to, but the eight floors hold a genuinely good museum, and the single original granite stone in the walls weighing 130 tonnes makes a fair argument for the original construction’s ambition.

-The grounds (Osaka Castle Park) cover 106 hectares including the inner and outer moats, stone walls still made of the original assembled granite blocks (including a single stone weighing 130 tonnes), and the Nishinomaru Garden.
-In late March and early April, the park contains approximately 600 cherry trees, and the resulting crowds are dense enough to affect train capacity at the nearest stations.
+The grounds (Osaka Castle Park, 106 hectares) include the inner and outer moats, stone walls made of assembled granite blocks, and the Nishinomaru Garden.
+In late March and early April, approximately 600 cherry trees bloom in the park and the crowds become dense enough to affect train capacity at the nearest stations.

 The Castle and Museum

-From the station, walk through the outer moat area and up to Otemon Gate; the main tower is then visible ahead.
-The walk from the gate to the tower takes about 10 minutes across the inner grounds.
+From the Osakajokoen station, walk through the outer moat area and up to Otemon Gate; the main tower is visible ahead across the inner grounds.
+Allow 10 minutes for the walk from the gate.

-Dotonbori, 2.5km southwest, is Osaka’s food and entertainment district: illuminated signs, takoyaki stalls (octopus balls, ¥600-800 for 8 pieces), and the famous running Glico sign above the canal.
-It’s crowded in the evenings; the food is genuinely good if you pick carefully rather than the most photographed stalls.
+Dotonbori, 2.5km southwest of the castle: Osaka’s food and entertainment district.
+The illuminated signs, canal-side takoyaki stalls (octopus balls, ¥600-800 for 8 pieces), and the running Glico sign are Osaka’s most recognisable images.
+Crowded in the evenings; the food is genuinely good if you choose carefully rather than defaulting to the most photographed stalls.

-Kuromon Ichiba Market (1km from Namba) is a covered market with 170 stalls selling fresh tuna, Kobe beef cuts, grilled seafood eaten standing up, and seasonal produce.
-Less tourist-facing than Tokyo’s Tsukiji area; arrive by 10:00.
+Kuromon Ichiba Market, 1km from Namba: 170 stalls with fresh tuna, Kobe beef cuts, and grilled seafood eaten standing at the stalls.
+Less tourist-facing than Tokyo’s Tsukiji; arrive by 10:00.

 The Osaka Amazing Pass (one-day ¥2,800; two-day ¥3,600) covers unlimited metro rides and entry to several attractions including Osaka Castle.
-Check current inclusions before buying; the lineup changes.
-It’s worth calculating against individual admission and transit costs for your specific itinerary.
+Calculate value against your specific itinerary before buying.